Skip to content

 A complete online application includes:

-This program requires a letter of recommendation from a university professor.
+Non-Harvard students only: this program requires a letter of recommendation from a university professor.
 This requirement is separate from the online application and must be emailed by the recommender directly to the Program Director (drGreen@fas.Harvard.edu) by the application deadline.
+Harvard affiliates do not need to submit a letter of recommendation.

 Interviews may be requested at the discretion of the program.